Thisuri Wanniarachchi

 Thisuri Wanniarachchi (තිසුරි වන්නිආරච්චි) is a Sri Lankan author and public policy specialist.
 She is known for her books Colombo Streets, which won a 2009 State Literary Award, and The Terrorist's Daughter (2014) She is also known for her stint as President Maithripala Sirisena's Assistant Director of Sustainable Development and the National Coordinator of the "Vision 2030" Sustainable Development Policy Formulation Project. and her work for the World Bank.
 Wanniarachchi resigned from her position in the Sirisena Administration in the immediate aftermath of the unconstitutional coup of October 2018.
 She later served as the Secretary to the President's Expert Committee to Restructure SriLankan Airlines.
 Wanniarachchi also served as the Lead Analyst of the Ministry of Economic Reforms in the Government of Sri Lanka in 2019.

 Early life and education

 Wanniarachchi was born on 25 September 1993 to Sri Lankan sociologist and author Malraji Wanniarachchi and Sri Lanka Army Maj.
 General Sunil Wanniarachchi.
 She grew up in Colombo during the time of the Sri Lankan Civil War.

 She attended St. Bridget's Convent in Colombo and later moved to The British School in Colombo on a full academic scholarship.
-Wanniarachchi received her BA in Political Economy from Bennington College, and is currently a PhD Candidate in Public Policy at the University of Colombo.
+Wanniarachchi received her BA in Political Economy from Bennington College, and completed her PhD in Public Policy at the University of Colombo in 2025.